Get insider access

 Motion interpolation

 Motion interpolation is probably the best way to reduce stutter.
 This feature increases the frame rate of the video signal to a higher one.
 If you have a 120Hz TV and you're watching 30 fps content, increasing the frame rate can help reduce stutter because each frame isn't held on for as long.
-It doesn't change the response time, but it does reduce the total time that each frame remains on the screen.
+It doesn't change the response time, but it reduces the total time each frame remains on the screen.

 Learn more about motion interpolation